A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Test Results

 \subsection{Distribution of CPU usage}

 This section describes how the workload of the algorithm is distributed on the CPU.
-To achieve this, we picked three polygons of different sizes and analyzed their CPU usage.
+To achieve this, {we} analyzed the CPU usage when computing solutions for all $30$ polygons of size $200$.
+The CPU usage was comparable on polygons of different sizes.
 The version of the algorithm analyzed here is the best performing variant: the Iterative Algorithm without safe guards.
-These polygons were chosen because of their running times and how they compare to the average of their size class.
-The first, smaller polygon performed slower than the average.
-The second, 500-vertex polygon performed around average while the last 800-vertex polygon was solved faster than average.
-The 200-vertex polygon used for this analysis is visualized in Figure~\ref{fig:200v-example}.
-We performed this analysis using the Visual Studio profiler. \cite{profiler} Figure~\ref{fig:distrib-chart} shows the results found by the profiler.
-The CPU usage distribution for other polygons that we tested seemed very similar.